SamuelSebastianMartin/IFCELS-links-table-maker/README.md

 - `regex_names_icc.csv`

 ## Troubleshooting.
-All 'os.system' calls are written for Linux only.
+All `os.system` calls are written for Linux only.
     Some 'os.system' calls require epiphany-browser.
 Can change to firefox or anything.
     If the final table contents contain 'No Name' in any or all cells, it is probably a problem with the regex csv's.
 They are saved